 - Taking Care of You: Support for Caregivers

-Although there is no strict definition of alternative medicine, it generally includes any healing practices that are not part of mainstream medicine — that means any practice that is not widely taught in medical schools or frequently used by doctors or in hospitals.
+Although there is no strict definition of CAM, it generally includes any healing practices that are not part of mainstream medicine — that means any practice that is not widely taught in medical schools or frequently used by doctors or in hospitals.

-So, are any alternative medicines right for your family?
+So, are there any complementary health approaches that might be right for your family?

 How CAM Differs From Traditional Medicine